Skip to main content

 }

-SLS, Datadog, and object-storage exporters keep destination credentials out of the dynamic resource by using credential references or cloud identity.
-The gateway resolves those credentials locally when it builds the exporter sink.
+SLS, Datadog, and object-storage exporters keep destination credentials out of the exporter configuration by using credential references or cloud identity.
+The gateway resolves those credentials locally when it sends telemetry.

 Exporter delivery is metadata-oriented by default.
 It includes request status, token counts, model and provider identifiers, request IDs, finish reason, and timing.

 Prompt and response bodies are not included by default.
-SLS and Datadog exporters can opt in to full content capture:
+OTLP/HTTP, SLS, and Datadog exporters can opt in to full content capture.

 {